Computing the proportional veto core: Selecting from the core

-Observe that the duration of the algorithm is exactly $\frac{m}{n}$ units, and the time complexity is $O(mn)$.
-As a voting rule, veto by consumption is clearly anonymous, neutral, Pareto efficient, homogeneous, and never selects the candidates which are ranked last by more than $\frac{n}{m}$ voters.
-The results in Table~\ref{tab:hungry} suggest that the number of winners tends to 1 as the number of voters increases.
+Observe that the duration of the algorithm is exactly $\frac{m}{n}$ units, and the complexity is $O(mn)$ arithmetic operations.\footnote{As the size of the numbers involved may grow in every round, we cannot say that the \emph{total} complexity is $O(mn)$.} As a voting rule, veto by consumption is clearly anonymous, neutral, Pareto-efficient, and never selects the candidates which are ranked last by more than $\frac{n}{m}$ voters.

-\begin{proposition} Veto by consumption selects a candidate in the core. \end{proposition} \begin{proof} Suppose, for contradiction, that veto by consumption elects a candidate $c$, but $c$ is blocked by voters $T$, $|T|=k$.
-This means there must exist a set of candidates $B$, $|B|=m-v(T)=m-\ceil{\frac{mk}{n}}+1$, such that every voter in $T$ believes every candidate in $B$ is better than $c$.
-For voter $i\in T$, let $W_i$ be the set of candidates $i$ considers to be at least as bad as $c$.
-Observe that $W_i\subseteq \CC\setminus B$.

-Observe that as long as $c$ is present, every agent will eat a candidate they consider to be at least as bad as $c$.
-Since we have assumed that $c$ is eaten last, it follows that the $k$ voters in $T$ eat only from $W=\bigcup W_i\subseteq \CC\setminus B$ for the duration of the algorithm, and the capacity of $W$ is $|W|\leq \ceil{\frac{mk}{n}}-1<\frac{mk}{n}$.
-However, it will take these $k$ voters strictly less than $\frac{m}{n}$ units of time to eat all of $W$, but the algorithm runs for exactly $\frac{m}{n}$ units of time, which is a contradiction. \end{proof}